govind-eka/ekathon-next-auth-api/README.md

 # EKA Healthcare Auth Proxy - Next.js

-repo to be used if participants decide to use eka care's SDK on FE directly obtain your client ID, client secret and API key.
+repo to be used when initializing eka care's SDK on FE directly obtain your client ID, client secret and API key.
 Click on the `deploy` button below. this makes a repo in your GH account by cloning our repo, initializes a vercel project and connects the project with the cloned repo.
 And now when initializing the SDK on a FE client side app you can use the domain (that vercel assigns upon successful deployment) and leverage the pre made API route. (more on that, link)

 ## 🚀 One-Click Deploy